eikek/publet-sharry/src/main/resources/org/eknet/publet/sharry/doc/sharry.md

     sharry.maxUploadSize=200MiB

 The size string must be in same format as described above.
+You can change the property and reload the config to set a new value without application restart.

+#### Delete Job

+A job is scheduled on publet startup that will look through all archives and deletes those that have expired.
+The job is by default scheduled to run every 24 hours.
+The interval can be changed in `publet.properties`:

+    sharry.deleteJobInterval=12

+The value is the number of hours to wait until the next run of the job.
+If you change and reload the config file, the job is re-scheduled.

 ### Usage